 - Projects that directly contribute to the survival of endangered iguanas and their habitats.

-- Projects that are included in the ISG’s Conservation Action Plan for West Indian Iguanas or are ISG-endorsed.
+- Projects that are included in the IUCN SSC Iguana Specialist Group’s Conservation Action Plans or are ISG-endorsed.

 - Projects that are part of an established conservation program.